 Grow fruit, do puzzles and read a bedtime story.
 The 52nd app report brings you the latest news and product announcements from our network of family-friendly app developers.
-If you have news to announce, or simply want to get a sneak peek at next week’s news, visit the Product Announcements forum.

 Please take a moment to read the full app descriptions, and to screen the apps you download, in order to fully understand the features and elements in the app.
 If you find an app you like, please write a review.